-Church services held on Ascension Day often involve the putting out of the “Easter candle,” torch-lit processions with flying banners and “church-blessed produce,” and less surprisingly, readings of the Biblical Ascension accounts in Mathew 28, Mark 16, Luke 24, and Acts 1.
-Ascension Day traditions run deep, the holiday having been first instituted as early as A.D.
-68, and in Switzerland, the religious meaning of the holiday is still very much felt by much of the population.
+Church services held on Ascension Day often involve the putting out of the “Easter candle,” torch-lit processions with flying banners and “church-blessed produce,” and readings of the Biblical Ascension accounts in Mathew 28, Mark 16, Luke 24, and Acts 1.